sergiocollado/potpourri/Notes_on_linux.md

 ```
 executing **mount** without options, prints a list of the current mounted filesystems.

-In the file:  /etc/fstab - is stated the information required to specify mount points, options, devices, etc.
+In the file:  **/etc/fstab** - is stated the information required to specify mount points, options, devices, etc.

+When the linux system boots, it reads a list of mounting instructions in the **/etc/fstab** file, which describes which device is mounted at which mount point in the directory tree.
+This takes care of the hard drives, but we may also have devices that are considered temporary, such as optical disks and USB storage devices.
+Since these are removable, they do not stay mounted all the time.
+The **/media** directory is used by the automatic device mounting mechanisms found in modern desktop oriented Linux distributions.
+To see what devices and mount points are used, type **mount**.

 ### physical volumes